 Hwy.
 160 & Hwy.
 184, Mancos, CO 81328

 The downtown is a designated historic gallery district that includes the celebrated Mancos Opera House and the picturesque first buildings constructed in town.
 Mancos boasts little shops that brim with unique gifts and wonderful art.
-If the stomach growls, visitors can choose from home cooking, local organic fare and regionally grown and produced wines, not to mention an old-time bar from way-back-when.
+Local artisans craft everything from beer and rum to leather goods and handmade Western hats.

-Come and see why Louie L’Amour made the Mancos area his home and the settings for his books.
+Come and see why Louis L’Amour made the Mancos area his home and the settings for his books.
 Explore the primal connection between Mancos, the home of the Wetherill family who discovered the mysterious cliff dwellings, and Mesa Verde National Park.